jurniores/NitroNetwork/README.md

 NitroManager.DisconnectConn(Identity.conn);
 // Events triggered on peer connect/disconnect
 NitroManager.OnConnectConn;
+NitroManager.OnDisconnectConn;
+//Events fired on your server and client when you are connected NitroManager.OnClientConnected NitroManager.OnServerConnected
 // Creates a new room with the given ID var room = NitroManager.CreateRoom("Room1");
 // Removes a specific room instance